 loss_accum += loss.detach()

-# Backward pass (Simple!
-No scaler needed)
+# Backward pass (No scaler needed)

 loss.backward()